 A Real-World How to Incorporate Your Family Example

 My neighbors raise miniature cows.
-They started this small business because they wanted to teach their children the value of hard work and responsibility.
+They started this small business to teach their children the value of hard work and responsibility.

 They knew nothing of cows going into it, but that was part of the process.